 The law requires that employers both self -employed and employees have a personal responsibility for their health and safety according to HSE in the UK.
+Also, they are required to perform a DBS check on potential employees to check for any issues in their background history.
 The following outline provides a large scope of how and when the law applies to the employers.

 According to HSE it’s the responsibility of the employer to ensure safety and welfare of their workers is promoted and protected including other clients associated with the business.
 For this reason employers in the UK must ensure and do all it takes to protect all its involved parties’ in order to achieve this.
 This implies that employees should be protected from and against anything that may cause harm or endanger the life and health of the workers.
 It’s the role of the employer to ensure that anything should not occur during discharge of duties within the workplace.